 The work I do in supervision goes beyond only thinking as a means of problem-solving.
 You can expect to experience a paradigm shift in the way you think but also how you feel, your energy, your behaviour and your engagement with clients and your practice.
 The outcomes of supervision with me are whole-person focused and sustainable.

 Having shifted into the space of working with people from an entirely different career, I have first-hand experience with the challenges that come along with starting and running a business.

 In addition to case supervision I can guide you to a number of technical solutions and tools that not only make running your business easier but save you time as well.

-Use the booking system at the bottom of this page to schedule a free discovery session with me.
+Use the link below to schedule a free connection session with me.

 Alex has been supervising me for quite a long time, during which he has become an integral and highly valued contributor to my continuous learning and development.
 Despite the considerable distance between South Africa and Switzerland, I chose Alex as my supervisor because of his remarkably solid academic foundation, strong coaching experience and his straight forward, friendly and results-oriented approach.
 Coaching supervision is so much more than a tick-box compliance exercise and I cherish my sessions with Alex as opportunities to reflect, challenge my assumptions and design actionable outcomes.
 I recommend Alex to any professional coach looking for a top-tier, committed and highly competent supervisor.